0001SID/Stylish-select-box/README.md

 1. You can make a select box with out any label by just making the value of the options anything without Blank
 ![labelless select box](ss/screencapture2.png)

-2. You can make a select box with label
+2. You can make a select box with label by just making the value 'Blank' of the first option
 ![select box with label](ss/screencapture3.png)